 The 7.6% decline includes a 14.3% plunge for satellite, compared to a 4% drop for cable.

-But Moffett noted that even more depressing than the drop in traditional pay-TV subs was a surprising decline in subscribers to streaming virtual MVPDs like AT&T Now and Sling TV.
-Moffett said vMVPDs lost 341,000 subscribers in the first quarter.
+But Moffett noted that even more depressing than the drop in traditional pay-TV subs was a surprising decline in subscribers to streaming virtual MVPs like YouTube TV and Sling TV.
+Moffett said those vMVPs lost 341,000 subscribers in the first quarter.

 “The vMVPDs, once viewed as the last line of defense for cable networks, imploded in Q1,” he said.

 Moffett said that when Sony’s PlayStation Vue service closed in January, its subscribers appear to have gone nowhere.
-AT&T Now, Sling TV and fubo all lost subscribers.
+And AT&T Now, Sling, fubo all lost subscribers.

-The Walt Disney Co.’s Hulu Live TV vMVPD grew by just 100,000 subscribers.
-The category also includes YouTube TV, which this week agreed to add 14 more ViacomCBS networks.
+The Walt Disney Co.’s Hulu Live TV grew by just 100,000 subscribers.

 “It is perhaps some comfort that some of the same companies losing distribution for their traditional cable networks – we’re looking at you, Disney and Comcast – have launched direct-to-consumer 'lifeboats' that are rapidly gaining traction with distraction-starved, shut-in consumers,” Moffett said.
 “AT&T will join this club in a few weeks with the launch of HBO Max.
 But it is increasingly clear that as consumers climb into these lifeboats, they are leaving the (sinking) motherships behind.”